-So part 1, what's Hare Krishna mean: Krishna is the Hindu respresentation of God's aspect as incarnate here.
+So part 1, what's Hare Krishna mean: For Hindus, Hare Krishna is the idea of God's omnipresence here on Earth.
 Hare Krishnas see God everywhere.

 The Last Temptation of Christ - Satan

-So then, from there, why this one incarnation to mention, why Jesus Christ, why is this story told.
+So then, from there, why this one incarnation instead of a bread roll to mention, why Jesus Christ, why is this story told.
+Why does God appear in this way.
 Why the focus here.

 HA!
 HA!
 HA!
 HA!